clay-creates/holbertonschool-low_level_programming/structures_typedef/README.md

-<h1>This is the README for Holbeton Low Level Programming - Structures & Typedef</h1>
+<h1>This is the README for Holberton Low Level Programming - Structures & Typedef</h1>

 <h2>Files in Directory</h2>